John Rae (explorer): Third journey

 On 15 June 1851, two days after the boat arrived, he set off down the Kendall River and Coppermine River with 10 men.
 He waited several times for the ice to clear and in early July he started east along the south coast of Coronation Gulf.
 In late July he crossed the mouth of Bathurst Inlet and reached Cape Flinders at the western end of the Kent Peninsula.
 He reached Cape Alexander at its east end on 24 July, and on 27 July crossed the strait to Victoria Island.
 He explored Cambridge Bay which he found to be a better harbour than Dease and Simpson had reported.

 He left the bay and went east along an unknown coast.
 The coast swung north and the weather got worse.
 By August he was in Albert Edward Bay.
 Blocked by ice, he went north on foot and reached his furthest on 13 August.
 Returning, he left a cairn which was found by Richard Collinson's men two years later.
 He then made three unsuccessful attempts to cross Victoria Strait east to King William Island.
 Victoria Strait is nearly always impassable.
 On 21 August, he found two pieces of wood that had clearly come from a European ship.
 These were probably from Franklin's ship, but Rae chose not to guess.

 On 29 August, he reached Lady Franklin Point and crossed to the mainland.
 He worked his way up the swollen Coppermine and reached Fort Confidence on 10 September.
 He had traveled 1080 mi on land, 1390 mi by boat, charted 630 mi of unknown coast, followed the whole south coast of Victoria Island, and proved that Wollaston Land and Victoria Land were part of the same island, but had not found Franklin.

-By 1849, Rae was in charge of the Mackenzie River district at Fort Simpson.
-While exploring the Boothia Peninsula in 1854, Rae made contact with local Inuit, from whom he obtained much information about the fate of the Franklin expedition.
-His report to the Admiralty carried shocking and unwelcome evidence that cannibalism had been a last resort for some of the survivors.
-When it was leaked to the press, Franklin's widow Lady Jane Franklin was outraged and recruited many important supporters, among them Charles Dickens, who wrote several pamphlets condemning Rae for daring to suggest Royal Navy sailors would have resorted to cannibalism.
-In return, Dickens argued – from analogy – that the Inuit, whom he viewed very negatively, as evidenced by his writings, are more likely to have killed the expedition's survivors.